-There are five main positions in ballet technique (though some techniques count parallel as the sixth position).
+There are five main positions in ballet technique (some count parallel as the sixth position).

 - First position requires that the feet be turned out with the heels touching each other.
 If the dancer has been studying ballet for a significant amount of time and has acquired the needed muscle strength and flexibility, they may be able to obtain 180 degree turnout (thetoes and heels all lie on the same invisible straight line).
 However, all dancers have a different degree of turnout ability, so many dancers may have a first position that is more or less a “V” position rather than a completely straight line from one toe to the other.
 This is perfectly acceptable, and every dancer should only turn out their legs to the degree in which no strain is placed on the joints and everything is kept in proper alignment (it is important that the dancer does not force turnout by compromising correct muscle usage/placement or alignment).